micro-manager/micro-manager.github.io/_pages/MCL_MicroDrive.md

 conjunction with [Mad City Labs](http://www.madcitylabs.com) Nanopositioning systems for a complete positioning solution.

-&lt;INCLUDE Note text="To correctly use the XY List feature, including the "Calibrate" button, the positioning type must be set to "Absolute" on the Device/Property Browser.
+&lt;include notice icon="info" content="To correctly use the XY List feature, including the "Calibrate" button, the positioning type must be set to "Absolute" on the Device/Property Browser.
 However, "Calibrate" on the Device/Property Browser (see below) calibrates correctly using either